 Typical Cotton Blend: 80% Combed Cotton, 17% Polyester, 3% Spandex

 This blend maintains cotton's natural feel while adding stretch, shape retention, and faster drying times.
-Cotton socks are ideal for casual wear, dress socks, and everyday comfort applications.
+Cotton socks fit casual wear, dress socks, and everyday comfort applications.

 Polyester: Performance and Durability